-The Romanian social contribution system consisted in 2015 of six types of social contributions, levied on employers and/or employees, self-employed or on voluntary insurance contracts.
-These were the following: social insurance contribution, unemployment insurance contribution, health insurance contribution, medical leave and indemnities health insurance contribution, insurance contribution for work accidents and professional disease, contribution for the salary payment guarantee fund.
-In 2018, the social contributions system has undergone through major changes, as most of the burden has been transferred on employees.
+The Romanian social contribution system consists of six types of social contributions, levied on employers and/or employees, self-employed or on voluntary insurance contracts.
+These are the following: social insurance contribution, unemployment insurance contribution, health insurance contribution, medical leave and indemnities health insurance contribution, insurance contribution for work accidents and professional disease, contribution for the salary payment guarantee fund.